Uniswap/docs/docs/sdk/v3/guides/01-background.md

 ## Web3 Providers

 To communicate with the Ethereum blockchain, you will need a web3 provider.
 To create a provider, you can use [ethers.js](https://docs.ethers.io/v5/) to connect to a blockchain via a data supply.
+The library also allows you to define a local model of a smart contract using the provider and an [ABI](./01-background.md#abis).

 Blockchain data providers such as [infura](https://infura.io/) offer RPC URL's that you can use as input into `ethers.js` from somewhere such as .
 Our code examples and guides will provide more information on setup.